 Held on the second Monday of the month, 6 to 8 p.m. in the Old World Deli, 341 2nd St. in Corvallis, Science Pub is sponsored by the Oregon Museum of Science and Industry, the Downtown Corvallis Association and Terra magazine at Oregon State University.

-No RSVP is necessary.
-Tell your friends and join us on Facebook to stay informed about upcoming guests.
-We hope to see you there!
 Check out photos from the May 13, 2013 Science Pub.
-You can also see recorded Science Pub events online.
+You can also see past Science Pub events (2009-2014) online and listen to the Science Pub podcast, starting with June 2016, Jane Ishmael on Marijuana as Medicine.
 And if you can’t join us in Corvallis, check out science pubs by OSU-Cascades in Bend and by OMSI in Portland, Hillsboro and Eugene.